japila-books/apache-spark-internals/docs/memory/UnifiedMemoryManager.md

 [NOTE]
 ====
-`acquireStorageMemory` is used when `MemoryStore` xref:storage:MemoryStore.adoc#putBytes[acquires storage memory to putBytes] or xref:storage:MemoryStore.adoc#putIteratorAsValues[putIteratorAsValues] and xref:storage:MemoryStore.adoc#putIteratorAsBytes[putIteratorAsBytes].
+`acquireStorageMemory` is used when `MemoryStore` storage:MemoryStore.md#putBytes[acquires storage memory to putBytes] or storage:MemoryStore.md#putIteratorAsValues[putIteratorAsValues] and storage:MemoryStore.md#putIteratorAsBytes[putIteratorAsBytes].

 It is also used internally when UnifiedMemoryManager <<acquireUnrollMemory, acquires unroll memory>>.
 ====

 == [[acquireUnrollMemory]] `acquireUnrollMemory` Method

-NOTE: `acquireUnrollMemory` is part of the xref:memory:MemoryManager.adoc#acquireUnrollMemory[MemoryManager] contract.
+NOTE: `acquireUnrollMemory` is part of the memory:MemoryManager.md#acquireUnrollMemory[MemoryManager] contract.

 `acquireUnrollMemory` simply forwards all the calls to <<acquireStorageMemory, acquireStorageMemory>>.